-Understandings of research tools adequate for empirical study and an application of theory to literacies practices, critical analysis of how research questions are constructed and ability to situate and view educational issues and questions within major theoretical frameworks in literacies education will be developed.
+Understandings of research tools adequate for empirical study and an application of theory to literacy practices, critical analysis of how research questions are constructed and ability to situate and view educational issues and questions within major theoretical frameworks in literacy education will be developed.

 Do you want to read educational research in a systematic and critical way, or conduct research and inquiry in the field of literacy education?

 This course helps participants to develop a sound basis to locate, interpret and critique current research that will inform your work.

 The course will also teach you how to conduct your own research using a range of strategies including quantitative and qualitative data analysis and how to apply findings to your own work, with a particular focus on supporting low-progress readers and writers.

 Research methods courses in education, social work or counselling prepare you for exploring answers to questions or testing theories about what works.
 They help students to develop expertise in disciplined inquiry.
 A range of courses are offered by the Faculty of Education and Social Work to prepare students for effectively researching and evaluating a programme or problem of practice in the most appropriate way.
 Research methods courses are organised under four major themes: